 HOW DO YOU ROLL?
-Project group Anna Dörrig, Cristina Estanislao Molina, Feydrea Vialista and Paul Stockhausen
+Student project group Anna Dörrig, Cristina Estanislao Molina, Feydrea Vialista and Paul Stockhausen

 Roller-skating and city-making come together in this playful proposal for a public roller-skate rink around the roundabout on one of Stuttgart’s biggest traffic intersections: Österreichischer Platz.
 A square only by name, the Österreichischer Platz breaks the city center in two.
 On each of its corners pedestrians struggle through a mass of cars and numerous traffic lights in order to cross over from one side to the other.
 Our proposal is an attempt to bring urbanity to one of the greatest Unorte (or non-places) in Stuttgart, a place that today is ruled by cars.